 All drinking water, including bottled drinking water, may be contaminant. reasonably expected to contain at least small amounts of some ND (Non-Detect) -The concentration of a specific contaminant is contaminants.
-The sources of drinking water (both tap water and below the detection limits of the EPA's accepted monitoring method. bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, ppm (parts per million) / mg/L (milligrams per Liter)-one ppm and wells.
-As water travels over the surface of the land or through the compares to one minute in two years or a single penny in \$10,000. ground, it dissolves naturally occurring minerals and, in some cases, ppb (parts per billion) / μg/L (micrograms per Liter)-one ppb radioactive material, and can pick up substances resulting from the compares to one minute in 2,000 years, or a single penny in \$10,000,000. presence of animals or from human activity.
+The sources of drinking water (both tap water and below the detection limits of the EPA's accepted monitoring method. pottled water) include rivers, lakes, streams, ponds, reservoirs, springs, ppm (parts per million) / mg/L (milligrams per Liter)-one ppm and wells.
+As water travels over the surface of the land or through the compares to one minute in two years or a single penny in \$10,000. ground, it dissolves naturally occurring minerals and, in some cases, ppb (parts per billion) / μg/L (micrograms per Liter)-one ppb radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-Contaminants that may be present in source water before it's treated include:
+Contaminants that may be present in source water before it's treated nclude:

-Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.

-Inorganic contaminants, such as salts and metals, can be naturally-occurring Sodium - 47 - 150 mg/L or result from urban storm water runoff, industrial or domestic wastewater Sulfate - 164 mg/L discharges, oil and gas production, mining or farming.
+Microbial contaminants, such as viruses and bacteria, may come from sewage reatment plants, septic systems, agricultural livestock operations and wildlife. pH-Fluor Inorganic contaminants, such as salts and metals, can be naturally-occurring Sodiu or result from urban storm water runoff, industrial or domestic wastewater Sulfa lischarges, oil and gas production, mining or farming.